-I can only describe it as, lying in bed completely wired.
+I can only describe it as lying in bed completely wired.
 It felt like every nerve in my body had been turned up to the max.

-For the next few months, I don’t think there was one night, when I didn’t get woken up after 45 minutes in a panic attack.
+For the next few months, I don’t think there was one night when I didn’t get woken up after 45 minutes in a panic attack.

-It also made me think of a book, which I read at the time.
-It mentioned hearing your heart beat in your ear when you lie down, and that there would come a time when you would be able to ignore it and go to sleep.
-I remember thinking, you are joking me?
+It also made me think of a book I read at the time.
+It mentioned hearing your heartbeat in your ear when you lie down and that there would come a time when you could ignore it and go to sleep.
+I remember thinking, you are joking with me?
 You haven’t felt what I am feeling.
 But I get it now.

-What I am trying to say, is that I am not being flippant.
+What I am trying to say is that I am not being flippant.
 When panic attacks first come, it is impossible to think that you can get better, but you can.

 Panic attacks and going to work